 Tocha’s core idea was later captured by the Japanese tea ceremony.

 Kung Fu Tea Ceremony

-Kung Fu team ceremony started during the Song Dynasty (960-1279) and it is considered as the most famous Chinese tea ceremony today.
+Kung Fu team ceremony started during the Song Dynasty (960-1279) and it is considered the most famous Chinese tea ceremony today.
 Kung Fu tea ceremony is very popular in the Chaoshan area (Chaozhou City, Shantou City, and Jieyang City) in Guangdong Province.

-Tea sets are essential parts in the Kung Fu tea ceremony, and at least ten tea sets are needed for the Chaoshan Kung Fu tea ceremony.
+Tea sets are essential parts of the Kung Fu tea ceremony, and at least ten tea sets are needed for the Chaoshan Kung Fu tea ceremony.
 To practice the Kung Fu tea ceremony, there are five necessary steps:

 - Boil some water.

 - Put tea leaves in the cup with hot water and let it soak for 30 seconds.
 Then spill the water.

 - Put the wet tea leaves in a tea funnel and filter the impurities.

 - Pour the boiled water again and stir the tea leaves a little bit by using the cup lid.

 - Pour the tea in the tea funnel again, and it’s ready to drink.